 challenges for those managing irrigation systems.
 Facilitating large-scale watershed restoration and water quality improvement projects is a high priority.

-Many in the Coalition have long held the view that removal of the lower four Klamath dams will improve water quality and benefit fisheries, and have marshalled resources, planning and political will towards this end.
-Exploring post-dam removal water management scenarios and prioritizing ecological restoration activities is imperative and may help contribute to the resolution of future water conflicts.

 A comprehensive water and resource management plan that meets the needs of fish, agriculture, wildlife and people is needed for Basin communities to survive and prosper.
 Movement towards collective solutions is critical but faces painful headwinds:

-Tribes who have lived in the Basin since time immemorial have suffered immeasurable losses since colonization.
-Today, many sovereign Klamath Basin Tribes risk losing their cultural identity as several species of fish in locations up and down the Basin approach extinction.
+Tribes who have lived in the Basin since time immemorial have suffered immeasurable losses, and many sovereign Klamath Basin Tribes risk losing their cultural identity as several species of fish in locations up and down the Basin approach extinction.

-Farmers, ranchers and residents of nearby local communities that have prospered for generations in the Basin have suffered significant livelihood losses, especially during recent and current drought years.
+Farmers, ranchers and residents of nearby local communities have suffered significant livelihood losses, especially during recent and current drought years.
 Their agricultural identity is also at risk.

 Wildlife refuges that are critical to the Pacific Flyway—along with private lands that benefit many forms of wildlife—have been deprived of water in recent years, and Tule Lake National Wildlife Refuge experienced a mass bird die-off in 2020.